SHARE

 • Preheat the oven to 400 degrees Fahrenheit and lightly grease a standard baking dish with butter.
 Set aside.

-• In a bowl, add the clean and rinsed shrimp, scotch bonnet pepper sauce, minced garlic, smoked paprika, Lawry's salt, salt, and black pepper, mixing together until combined and shrimp are coated.
-Add in the chopped scotch bonnet and let everything sit for 5 minutes or so to marinate.
+• In a bowl, add the clean and rinsed shrimp, scotch bonnet pepper sauce, minced garlic, smoked paprika, On Everything All-Purpose Blend, and salt, mixing everything together until combined and shrimp are coated well.
+Add in the chopped scotch bonnet and let everything sit for 10 minutes or so to marinate.
+NOTE: It's always best to marinate the shrimp overnight by storing it in the refrigerator completely covered.
+When ready to cook, simply bring to room temperature for 30 minutes or so before baking.

-• Add the marinated shrimp (along with minced garlic and pepper pieces) into the prepared baking dish, spreading them out evenly.
-Add the cubed butter atop shrimp and tuck a few pieces in between the shrimp.
-Tuck in a few thyme sprigs in between shrimp as well.
+• Add the marinated shrimp (along with minced garlic and scotch bonnet peppers) into the prepared baking dish, spreading them out evenly.
+Add the cubed butter atop shrimp and tuck a few pieces in between the shrimp until all used.

 • Bon Appetit!